levoxtrip/PKB/docs/topics/be.md

 Create a mindset where you think everything is happening in your favour.

 If you can't do something, you can't do it YET.
 You are not bad at it.
 You just haven't done it enough times.
+## Satisfaction
+Nothing out there will ever satisfy you except temporarily and superficially.
+Every situation you will encounter in your life will change, disappear or no longer satisfy you.
 ## Sleep
 Prioritize your sleep.